 Hilda Becher Modern Language Scholarship in Italian

-Students who make exceptional progress in their Italian studies, Italian 203 to 204, are nominated by faculty for these awards.
+Students who make exceptional progress in their Italian studies, Italian 203 to 204, are nominated by faculty for these awards which are given when funds are available.
 There is no student application process.

 Award: